daniel-mckemie/signal_crate/README.md

 # Signal Crate
-Signal Crate is a terminal application written entirely in C. It's purpose is in creating a modular environment for live performance that is lightweight and easily expandable.
+Signal Crate is a terminal application written entirely in C for live audio processing and performance that is lightweight and easily expandable.
 Blending the worlds of scripted event programming with modular synthesizer design.
 All modules are controllable via the computer keyboard, one another, or using OSC.

 This does not yet have a build file, but if you are interested in using or developing for the environment, I can certainly make one and help set it up.
 Currently only runs